 FOREX-Euro rises as dollar weakens on questions about more Fed rate cuts

-The euro gained on Thursday as the dollar weakened after the Federal Reserve on Wednesday cut interest rates for the third time this year and left open the question of whether it would cut them further.
+The euro rose against the dollar on Thursday after better than expected eurozone GDP data, while the U.S. currency fell after Federal Reserve appeared to leave open the question of whether it would cut interest rates further.

 The Chinese yuan rallied to its highest in 11 weeks against the dollar.
-The offshore yuan last traded hands at 7.0345 per dollar, up 0.1%.
-"Because of this sort of lull in U.S.-China trade war, you're starting to see investors getting their toes wet in EM assets," said Stephen Gallo, European head of FX strategy at BMO Capital Markets.
+The offshore yuan last traded hands flat at 7.0477 per dollar.
+"Because of this sort of lull in the U.S.-China trade war, you're starting to see investors getting their toes wet in EM assets," said Stephen Gallo, European head of FX strategy at BMO Capital Markets.
 "People are hopeful of a year-end Santa Claus rally ... they're hopeful we can get a trade deal."

 Also Read: The Federal Reserve is waiting for a U.S.-China 'Phase One' trade deal too